nicolasbuitragob/nicolasbuitragob/README.md

 ## Hi there 👋

 ### My name is Nicolas Buitrago.
-I am an environmental engineer focusing on data science and machine learning right now
+I am an environmental engineer focusing on data science and machine learning

 Cycling is my second passion :bicyclist:

 Data science for social good is the first :earth_americas:

-If you have a project covering data science for social good tell how can I contribute
+If you have a project covering data science for social good tell how can I contribute to create value for the world

-Recently, I joined as a Junior machine learning engineer in Omdena
+Recently, I joined as a Junior machine learning engineer in Omdena to generate an real world impact with people around the world